Vincenzo0297/ParaBank-Frontend-Automation-Testing/README.md

-What is the DevOps Lifecycle
+What is the DevOps Lifecycle?

 Devops is a framework that collaborate between Development and Operations teams.